Curative Debate

 Through the Global Debate Fund, NYU paticipates in competitive debate, community service and curative debate.
 Curative debate fosters dialogic strategies to encourage bridge buidling between parties, especially when they appear be deeply divided.

-To conduct hard conversations, professors, administrators and student groups can choose from a a suite of training options focused on critical thinking, refutation, effective listening, cross examination, research and issue framing.to design a customized structure that encompasses the major drivers of the conflict and empower change agents.
+Depolarization research concludes that the most effective strategies develop methods for engaging, listening and cooperating.
+It is imperative that we learn to disagree better by fostering inquiry not hate.
+Institutions can choose from a a suite of training options focused on critical thinking, refutation, effective listening, cross examination, research and issue framing.to design a customized structure that encompasses the major drivers of the conflict and empower change agents.
 Experts are deployed as facilitators and guides or when the parties are too far apart, debaters who can conduct demonstration debates initially to establish baselines for trust and dialogue.

 NYU CEDA Statement on Difference